aftabanjum4451/Named-Entity-Recognition-GMB-Dataset/README.md

 # Named Entity Recognition
 ![](images/ner-image.png)

-In Natural Language Processing (NLP) an Entity Recognition is one of the common problem.
-The entity is referred to as the part of the text that is interested in.
-In NLP, NER is a method of extracting the relevant information from a large corpus and classifying those entities into predefined categories such as location, organization, name and so on.
-Information about lables:
+In Natural Language Processing (NLP), Entity Recognition is one of the common problems.
+The entity is referred to as the part of the text that one is interested in.
+In NLP, NER is a method of extracting the relevant information from a large corpus and classifying those entities into predefined categories such as: location, organization, name and so on. ### Information about lables:

 - geo--> Geographical Entity